tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 # ML-DSA SignatureSchemes Types
-As defined in {{RFC8446}}, the SignatureScheme namespace is used for the negotiation of signature scheme for authentication via the "signature_algorithms" extension.
+As defined in {{RFC8446}}, the SignatureScheme namespace is used for the negotiation of signature scheme for authentication via the "signature_algorithms" and "signature_algorithms_cert" extensions.
 This document adds three new SignatureSchemes types for the three ML-DSA parameter sets as follows.

 ~~~